gwcoffey/gwcoffey.com/hugo/content/booklist/2023-04-22-the-possibility-of-life/index.md

 ---
 title: The Possibility of Life
+subtitle: Science, imagination, and our quest for kinship in the cosmos.
 author: Jaime Green
+format: audio
 date: 2023-04-22
 summary: When I read an excerpt in *The Atlantic* I knew I had to read this book…
 icon: book